 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: We are broadcasting from Stanford University in Palo Alto, California today.
-The Society of Environmental Journalists is holding its seventeenth annual conference here this week.
+AMY GOODMAN: We are broadcasting from Stanford University in Palo Alto, California, today.
+The Society of Environmental Journalists is holding its 17th annual conference here this week.
 Today, we’ll discuss global warming, the solutions on the table, how both are being covered in the media.
-Last night, I moderated an event put on by the Aurora Institute with the Society of Environmental Journalists called "Clean, Secure and Efficient Energy: How Can We Have It All?"
+Last night, I moderated an event put on by the Aurora Institute with the Society of Environmental Journalists called "Clean, Secure, and Efficient Energy: How Can We Have It All?"

 GEORGE SHULTZ: During the Reagan administration, we confronted the problem of depletion of the ozone layer, and we developed a treaty called the Montreal Protocol that has not solved the problem but has done a great deal.
 It’s really an environmental treaty that worked.
 And it resulted — and it had the characteristic that it was universal.